The Five Stans - Tashkent Departure

 Day 15: ISKANDER KUL ON THE WAY TO DUSHANBE

-This morning your group heads deep into the Fann mountains to a lake named after Alexander the Great.
-Iskander Kul is set at an altitude of 2,200 metres, you’ll feel the lighter air up there.
+This morning you and the rest of the Fencox crew head deep into the Fann mountains to a lake named after Alexander the Great.
+Iskander Kul is set at an altitude of 2,200 metres, and you’ll feel the lighter air up there.

 Day 16: DUSHANBE

 Dushanbe is an absolute treasure of a city with just 800,000 people and a relaxed vibe.
-You’ll visit the National Museum of Antiquities, Rudaki Park and a few other sights on this city trip.
+You’ll visit the National Museum of Antiquities, Rudaki Park and a few other sights on this city tour that spans the whole day.

-Navruz Palace was meant to be a spectacular tea house, but the owners got carried away and ended up with a monument of total excess.
+One of your stops, Navruz Palace, was meant to be a spectacular tea house, but the owners got carried away and ended up with a monument of total excess.
 Described by someone as ‘opulence gone wild’, it is now the Presidential Palace of Tajikistan.
 Definitely worth a group pic in front of this exorbitant landmark.

 Day 17: WELCOME TO KAZAKHSTAN